A method for correcting the substructure of multiprong jets using the Lund jet plane: Definition of LJP density ratios and their extraction from data

 The reclustering proceeds via the steps specified in Section~\ref{sec:CMS_reco} to obtain the subjets and their corresponding splittings.
 Once the splittings are obtained, they are used to construct the LJP densities for both data and simulation.
 In each splitting, the lower (higher) \pt branch is denoted as the emission (emitter).
 The kinematics of a splitting is described by the splitting angle of the branching ($\Delta$) and transverse momentum of the emission relative to the emitter (\kt).
 All splittings in the primary LJP of each subjet are used in the correction.
 The LJP density is typically binned in the logarithm of these two quantities, because the soft and collinear divergences of QCD produce emissions that are uniform in $\ln(\kt/\text{GeV})$ and $\ln(1/\Delta$).
 The correction is also binned in the \pt of the subjet, i.e., separate LJP densities are defined for subjets of different \pt.
 Specifically, the LJP density is binned in $\ln(\kt/\text{GeV})$ and $\ln(0.8/\Delta$), with 19 and 14 bins covering the ranges $-1.0$ to $5.3$ and $-4.4$ to $6.9$, respectively.
 Six subjet \pt bins are used, with lower edges at 10, 65, 110, 175, 240, and 300\GeV, where the last bin includes all subjets with $\pt>300\GeV$.

 For each \pt bin, three LJP densities are constructed from the \PW region in different samples: one for signal simulation (i.e., \PW-matched \ttbar and $\PQt\PW$ events), one for background simulation (all other processes), and one for data.
 The reclustering step is performed assuming 2-pronged jets.
 The LJP density of simulated background events is subtracted from the data LJP density to obtain an estimate of the LJP density of subjets within \PW jets.
 The simulation LJP density and data-minus-background LJP density are then normalized to the number of subjets in the sample, so that they encode the frequency of splittings for a subjet.
 Finally, the ratio of the normalized data-minus-background LJP density and the signal simulation LJP density is computed.
+The LJP density ratio and its uncertainty is shown in Fig.~\ref{fig:LP_ratio}, and several one-dimensional slices are shown in Fig.~\ref{fig:LP_1D}.
+Details of the systematic uncertainty are on the ratio are given in Section \ref{sec:uncs}.

 To reduce the impact of outliers, each bin of the ratio is restricted to the range 0.2--5.
 There are few outliers outside of this range, all of which have large statistical uncertainties that are comparable in size to the central value.
 Statistical uncertainties from the limited number of data and simulation events are propagated to a statistical uncertainty in the final ratio.
 Because of limited event counts and phase space restrictions, some bins within the two-dimensional plane have zero events in either simulation and data.
 The ratio in these bins is taken to be unity with a 100\% uncertainty.
-The LJP density ratio and its uncertainty is shown in Fig.~\ref{fig:LP_ratio}, and several one-dimensional slices are shown in Fig.~\ref{fig:LP_1D}.
-Details of the systematic uncertainty are on the ratio are given in Section \ref{sec:uncs}.
+As discussed in Section~\ref{sec:uncs}, these uncertainties are sub-dominant as compared to other uncertainties on the correction procedure.